 Health Sciences Multicultural and Community Affairs

-The Health Sciences Multicultural and Community Affairs Office (HS-MACA) at Creighton University is dedicated to developing culturally aware health care professionals and eliminating health disparities in underserved and diverse communities.
+The Health Sciences Multicultural and Community Affairs Department (HS-MACA) at Creighton University is dedicated to developing culturally aware health care professionals and eliminating health disparities in underserved and diverse communities.
 We do this by bringing together education, community advocacy and research.

 Key academic certificate programs we offer are our post-baccalaureate and pre-matriculation programs.
 These program helps students who have been previously denied admission gain successful admittance into advanced degree programs in the health sciences.
 Pre-medical, pre-dental and pre-pharmacy programs are all offered.

 Since 2000, HS-MACA has introduced hundreds of young people to health sciences careers through pipeline programs that start in the fourth grade and continue through college and beyond.
 Through mentoring, counseling and support, and tutoring and learning labs, we help make it possible for students to succeed in their health sciences studies at Creighton and in their professional health careers.

 Research, advocacy and community outreach help address health disparities.
 We collaborate with community agencies to encourage physical activity to reduce chronic disease within Omaha’s African-American community, made possible through the Racial & Ethnic Approaches to Community Health (REACH) grant from the Centers for Disease Control & Prevention (CDC).

 Nothing is currently scheduled.
 Contact us for information on upcoming programs.